SINGAPORE -- Asian markets were mostly higher Monday on signs that the U.S. and China were closing in on a trade deal after months of negotiations.

 The Kospi in South Korea added 0.4% to 2,242.88 and Hong Kong's Hang Seng picked up 0.3% to 29,986.22.
 Australia's S&P ASX 200 was flat at 6,251.40.
 Stocks rose in Taiwan and Indonesia but fell in the Philippines.

-U.S. Treasury Secretary Steven Mnuchin said Saturday that the U.S. and China were moving closer to an agreement on trade.
+On Saturday, U.S. Treasury Secretary Steven Mnuchin told reporters that the U.S. and China were moving closer to an agreement on trade.

 Chinese foreign ministry spokesman Lu Kang said Thursday that the discussions were "moving forward" and "new substantial progress" was made.

 "U.S. and China have been actively keeping alive hopes that a trade deal is within reach.
 This coupled with better-than-expected China data in March led the Shanghai Composite Index to its highest level since March 2018," DBS Group Research strategists Philip Wee and Joanne Goh said in a commentary.

 Last week, China reported that its exports in March rose 14.2% from a year earlier.
 This was a turnaround from a 20.8% contraction in February, signaling stronger global demand.
 Sales to the American market also accelerated despite President Donald Trump's tariffs of up to 25% on $250 billion of Chinese goods.

 On Wall Street, strong gains by banks on Friday led the broad S&P 500 index to its third straight weekly gain.
 It finished 0.7% higher at 2,907.41.